Greece: Wildfires force Evia Island residents to evacuate

-Wildfires are continuing to rip through the Evia Island in Greece, , prompting residents to flee to safety by sea.
+In Greece, wildfires are continuing to rip through the Evia Island, prompting residents to flee to safety by sea.
 More than 2,000 people have been evacuated, with elderly residents being carried on to ferries.

 Local officials said, more help was needed to fight the fires that have destroyed parts of the island.
 The European Union said, it was mobilizing one of its biggest responses to tackle the wildfires affecting Greece and a number of other European nations.